raydac/java-comment-preprocessor/README.md

  }
 ```
 # How to remove all coments from sources
-Sometime it is very useful to remove all comments from my sources at all, JCP has such feature which can be turned on by special flag or command line switcher (see wiki).
+Sometime it is very useful to remove totally all comments from sources, such possiblitiy was included into JCP and can be activated through special flag or command line switcher.
 The Example of use for comment removing through CLI interface
 ```
 java -jar ./jcp-7.0.1.jar --i:/sourceFolder --o:/resultFolder -ef:none --r
 ```